Star Wars: The Acolyte: Lawsuit

 In March 2023, Karyn McCarthy sued Lucasfilm over breach of contract, alleging that she chose a producer role on The Acolyte over one on the television series Sugar, but after several weeks of work on The Acolyte in April 2022, Lucasfilm chose to end her deal and not pay her for her work so far.
 By then, the Sugar role was unavailable.

 Tie-in media

 Marvel Comics published a one-shot comic book on September 4, 2024, that focuses on Kelnacca and bridges the gap between the High Republic publishing initiative and the events of The Acolyte.
 Titled Star Wars: The Acolyte – Kelnacca, the one-shot was written by High Republic writer Cavan Scott with art by Marika Cresta.
-In July 2024, two novels based on the series were announced from High Republic writers: Star Wars: The Acolyte – Wayseeker by Justina Ireland, which explores the shared history of Vernestra and Indara; and a young-adult novel focused on Jecki and Yord, written by Tessa Gratton and set to be released on July 29, 2025.
+In July 2024, two novels based on the series were announced from High Republic writers: Star Wars: The Acolyte – Wayseeker by Justina Ireland, which explores the shared history of Vernestra and Indara; and a young-adult novel focused on Jecki and Yord, written by Tessa Gratton and released on July 29, 2025.